vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

 * installing an extension
 * reading/writing data to the database
 * reading/writing data to a USB or serial device
+* upgrading to V5 from an earlier version of WeeWX

-In many cases, you can get the permissions that you need by putting a `sudo` at the beginning of the command.
+To read the system logs and to start/stop WeeWX as a daemon, you can get the permissions that you need by putting a `sudo` at the beginning of the command.
 Invoking `sudo` executes the command as the `root` user.
 This process is called "privilege escalation".
 ```
 # run the `systemctl` program as the logged-in user:
 systemctl start weewx